Florida Approved

 This is know officially as the written Class E Knowledge Exam.

 It would be best to study the Official Florida Driving Handbook before attempting the Class E Knowledge Exam.
-The TLSAE course alone is not enough to pass your DMV Permit Test.
+The TLSAE course alone is not enough to pass your Florida Permit Test.

 Also, we offer 50 free questions with your enrollment to help you prepare.